-The Moxa MC-1100 series DIN-rail, fanless, x86 embedded computers are based on the Intel® AtomTM E3800 series processor, feature the most reliable I/O design to maximize connectivity, and support wireless modules (Wi-Fi/3G/LTE), making them suitable for a diverse range of communication applications.
+Moxa's MC-1100 Series DIN-rail mountable, fanless, x86 embedded computers are based on the Intel® AtomTM E3800 Series processor, feature the most reliable I/O design to maximize connectivity, and support wireless modules (Wi-Fi/3G/LTE), making them suitable for a diverse range of communication applications.

-With a wide operating temperature range (-40 to 70°C) and compliance with safety, EMI, and EMS standards, the MC-1100 series is ideal for intelligent computing and communication solutions operating in critical environments, including marine communication, oil & gas field site monitoring, and transportation.
+With a wide operating temperature range (-40 to 70°C) and compliance with safety, EMI, and EMS standards, the MC-1100 Series of computers are ideal for intelligent computing and communication solutions operating in critical environments, including marine communication, oil & gas field site monitoring, and transportation.

-The MC-1100 series supports "Moxa Hardware Monitoring" for device I/O status monitoring and alerts, system temperature monitoring and alerts, and system power management.
-Closely monitoring the system status makes it easier to recover from errors and provides the most reliable platform for your applications.
+The MC-1100 Series supports "Moxa Hardware Monitoring" for device I/O status monitoring and alerts, system temperature monitoring and alerts, and system power management.
+The ability to closely monitor a system status makes it easier to recover from errors and provides the most reliable platform for your applications.